 Q: My rooted Galaxy S20 doesn’t pass the SafetyNet test and shows Hardware evalType.
 Is there anything I could do?

-- There’s very little to nothing that can be done in this case.
-This is caused by the new hardware-based SafetyNet attestation and it’s something controlled by Google on their end.
+- This is caused by the new hardware-based SafetyNet attestation and it’s something controlled by Google on their end.

 So by now, you have learned how to unlock the bootloader and root Samsung Galaxy S20, S20+, and S20 Ultra using Magisk.
 If you have any questions or find yourself in a difficult position while performing the instructions, let us know.